 2002 Farm Bill (P.L.
 107-171) or Current Law (as indicated) House-Passed (July 27, 2007) Farm Bill (H.R.
 2419) Senate-Passed (Dec.
 14, 2007) Farm Bill (H.R.
-2419 with amendments) Farm Energy Production Pilot Program No provision.
-Section 9010 (would be appended as Section 9013).
-Establishes a pilot program to provide grants to farmers to demonstrate the feasibility of making a farm become energy neutral using existing technologies.
-Authorizes appropriations of \$5 million for FY2008 through FY2012.
-No provision.
-Rural Energy Initiatives No provision.
+2419 EAS) Rural Energy Initiatives No provision.
 Section 9011 (would be appended as Section 9014).
 Establishes the Rural Energy Self-Sufficiency Initiative to provides cost-share grants to enable eligible rural communities (of less than 25,000) to substantially increase their energy self-sufficiency.
 The grant may not exceed 75% of costs.
 Requires a report to Congress on best practices/approaches.
 Total grants under this section are limited to no more than 5 per year, and authorizes appropriations of not more than \$5 million for FY2008, and such sums as are necessary for FY2009 through FY2012.
-Section 9014.
-Establishes a program - the Rural Energy Systems Renewal Program - of competitive cost-shared grants for rural communities to assess their energy systems and formulate strategies for improvements.
+Section 9015.
+Establishes a program - the Rural Energy Systems Renewal Program - of competitive cost-shared grants (50% maximum federal share) for rural communities to assess their energy systems and formulate strategies for improvements.
 Authorizes discretionary funding of \$5 million for each of FY2008 through FY2012.
 Agricultural Biofuels from Biomass Internship P rogram No provision.
 Section 9012 (would be appended as Section 9015).
 Provides 3 rd and 4 th year undergraduate or graduate students from universities in states with substantial farm-based economies with opportunity to work with U.S. government and nongovern- mental organizations on matters pertaining to renewable energy policies.
 Requires state matching funds of \$1 for every \$2 of federal.
 Authorizes appropriations of such sums as are necessary to carry out the program.
 No provision.

 2002 Farm Bill (P.L.
 107-171) or Current Law (as indicated) House-Passed (July 27, 2007) Farm Bill (H.R.
 2419) Senate-Passed (Dec.
 14, 2007) Farm Bill (H.R.
-2419 with amendments) Feedstock Flexibility Program for Bioenergy Pro ducers No provision.
+2419 EAS) Feedstock Flexibility Program for Bioenergy Pro ducers No provision.
 Section 9013 (would be appended as Section 9016).
 Requires that USDA establish (in FY2008) and administer a sugar-for-ethanol program using sugar intended for food use but deemed to be in surplus.
 USDA would implement the program only in those years where purchases are determined to be necessary to ensure that the sugar program operates at no cost.
 The use of such sums as necessary to carry out the program is authorized.
 See Title I, Section 1501, Sugar Program, for a similar sugar-for-ethanol provision entitled the "Feedstock Flexibility Program for Bio-Energy Producers".
 Biomass Inventory Report No provision.
 Section 9014.
 Instructs USDA to conduct a national inventory of biomass resources on a county-by-county basis and submit this information as a report to Congress within one year of enactment.
 No provision.
 Future Farmsteads Program No provision.
 Section 9015.
 Establishes a program to equip a farm entity (house and lands), in each of 5 regions of the country, with technologies to improve farm energy production and use efficiencies.
 Each designated entity would serve as a working example to farmers and as an educational, research, and demonstration facility for research related to renewable energy or energy conservation technologies.
 Authorizes appropriations of such sums as are necessary to carry out the program.
-Section 9023.
+Section 9025.
 Same as H.R.
 2419.